Sultan Ibraimov: Career in Kyrgyzstan

 In January 1968, Ibraimov was appointed as First Secretary of the Osh Regional Committee of the Communist Party of Kirghizia.
 Immediately following his taking power, he began a crackdown on corruption in the region, and greatly increased the development of infrastructure.
 During his ten-year tenure, several roads, residential buildings, hospitals, factories, and hydroelectric power plants were constructed.
 There was also expansion of canals and reservoirs, in an effort to prevent drought.

 Ibraimov was known for his closeness to the people, frequently travelling through Osh region and speaking to farmers, asking about their current conditions.
 Following these visits, he would speak with other local government officials, promoting the positions of the rural working class.
 According to one story, Ibraimov assisted firefighters in rescuing workers from a fire at a cotton mill.
 These actions protected his position and shielded him from allegations of corruption while many other politicians from the Central Asian SSRs were being convicted on charges of corruption during the Uzbek cotton affair.

 On 25 August 1978, Ibraimov was promoted to Chairman of the Presidium of the Kirghiz Supreme Soviet.
-The promotion proved short-lived, for 5 months had not yet passed before he was again promoted, this time to Chairman of the Council of Ministers of the Kirghiz SSR.
+The promotion proved short-lived, for five months had not yet passed before he was again promoted, this time to Chairman of the Council of Ministers of the Kirghiz SSR.
 This put him in a powerful position, as the de jure head of government of Kirghizia.

 Ibraimov also made himself known at the national level as a maverick within the party, on one occasion openly criticising Internal Affairs Minister Nikolai Shchelokov during a meeting of the Supreme Soviet in Moscow, while General Secretary Leonid Brezhnev was in attendance.
 At the next meeting of the Supreme Soviet, Shchelokov refused to allow Ibraimov's entrance, allegedly saying, "Get out of here, I'm not your minister; you can criticise me elsewhere."

 Assassination

 On the night of 4 December 1980, Ibraimov, was fatally shot in his sleep while staying at his state-provided mansion in Cholpon-Ata, on Issyk-Kul in northern Kyrgyzstan.
 Ibraimov's wife, Reva, was awoken by the gunshots, and saw the killer jumping out the window.
 Ibraimov was 53 years old at the time of his death.
 Ibraimov's assassination remains shrouded in mysteries to this day.
 The specialised garrison for protection of government officials within the Kirghiz SSR was on leave, and the two policemen who were meant to be guarding the mansion were not present at the time.
-According to his daughter, Aynur, Ibraimov was coerced by his close allies within the Supreme Soviet into going to the mansion against his will.
+According to his daughter Ainura, Ibraimov was coerced by his close allies within the Supreme Soviet into going to the mansion against his will.